 You don’t have to know how to do everything.

-I went through a phase after my first baby is born when I was just running through the list of all the things she was going to need to learn to do or that she was going to experience in her life, and I felt like I needed to be prepared for every single one right then!
+I went through a phase after my first baby was born when I was just running through the list of all the things she was going to need to learn to do or that she was going to experience in her life, and I felt like I needed to be prepared for every single one right then!
 In reality, you learn as you go.
 You have time to solve each challenge as it’s presented to you, and each time you need to figure something out, you’ll have abundant resources at your disposal.

 Postpartum anxiety and depression are real.